medzhidov/angular-share-every/README.md

 - tags

 ## How to use
+If you use jQuery or naked javascript: you should add main.js for your html.
+If you use AngularJS: you should  add directive...
+In file with directives!)

-Add next attributes for element in order to create share on click for this element:
+Then add next attributes for element in order to create share on click for this element:

 > *share* - name of social network
 **values**: vk, twitter, facebook, ondoclassniki, telegram, evernote